flatimage/flatimage/doc/mkdocs/docs/examples/blueprint/batocera.md

 ./batocera.flatimage
 ```

-All Batocera data (ROMs, saves, configurations) will be stored in the `.batocera.flatimage.config` directory, making it fully portable.
+All Batocera data (ROMs, saves, configurations) will be stored in the `.batocera.flatimage.data` directory, making it fully portable.

 ---